Features of the CleanTalk Security Plugin

 The essence of such injections is the introduction of arbitrary SQL code into data (transmitted via GET, POST requests, or Cookie values).
 If a website is vulnerable and performs such injections, then, in fact, there is an opportunity to create anything from the database (most often it's MySQL).

-The CleanTalk Malware Scanner allows you to find such a code of SQL injections.
+The CleanTalk Malware Scanner allows you to find such code of SQL injections.
 It is the problem that the scanner solves.

 Files Analysis